Do I need to call in advance of my Urgent Primary Care Visit?

 Do I have to visit Main Registration for any reason?

 Yes.
 We will first screen you over the phone.
-Then if you need in-person care, we can direct you to the best location.
-This could include a visit to our respiratory care unit (KARES) and possibly COVID-19 testing.
+Then we may choose to treat you via virtual visit, or if you need urgent in-person care, we can direct you to the best location.
+This could include a visit to our respiratory care unit (KARES).

 What should I do if I may have COVID-19 symptoms?